Citi, Credit Suisse drop China's Ucommune U.S. IPO over valuation -sources

 By Scott Murdoch and Julie Zhu

-SYDNEY/HONG KONG, Dec 12 (Reuters) - Citigroup C.N and Credit Suisse CSGN.S have dropped out of the U.S. initial public offering (IPO) of Chinese shared workspace provider Ucommune, baulking at its desired valuation, two people with direct knowledge of the matter said.
+SYDNEY/HONG KONG, Dec 12 (Reuters) - Citigroup Inc C.N and Credit Suisse Group AG CSGN.S have dropped out of the U.S. initial public offering of Chinese shared workspace provider Ucommune, baulking at its desired valuation, two people with direct knowledge of the matter said.

-Ucommune's latest filing with the U.S Securities and Exchange Commission list Chinese banks Haitong International and China Renaissance as leading the planned IPO.
+Ucommune's latest filing with the U.S Securities and Exchange Commission lists Chinese banks Haitong International and China Renaissance as leading the planned IPO.

 Ucommune did not immediately respond to a request for comment, while Citigroup and Credit Suisse declined to comment.

-"There was a big gap between what the company had hoped to achieve and where the market is sitting now," one said, adding that pressure for a higher valuation also came from some investors who took stakes in recent private funding rounds.
+"There was a big gap between what the company had hoped to achieve and where the market is sitting now," one of the people said, adding that pressure for a higher valuation also came from some investors who took stakes in recent private funding rounds.

+The valuation that Ucommune is pursuing and the valuation that Credit Suisse and Citi believed possible could not be learned.

+The banks also had concerns about Ucommune's rapid timeline to complete its IPO, another of the sources said.
+The company is eyeing a listing as soon as early January, the source added.

 Ucommune raised $200 million in November last year, giving the Beijing-based group a valuation of $2.6 billion.